Mastering E-Commerce Analytics: How Using Your Data Can Help Your Business Grow

 - Email and YouTube are garnering your company plenty of attention and might prove even more lucrative if given more focus.

 - Your redeveloped website is showing great promise, and more resources may further boost its reach.
 Of course, if you’re now satisfied with its numbers, you can pump those resources into another channel elsewhere.

 - The PPC model, as the lowest performer, should be cut loose, with those resources either saving you money or being reallocated elsewhere in your business.

 Analytics helps you ask the right questions and determine where best to place your resources in terms of time and money.

 Improve Your Conversion, Improve Your Bottom Line

-Web analytics isn't just about knowing where your traffic is coming from; it is also about improving your ecommerce conversion rate with those potential customers.
+Web analytics isn't just about knowing where your traffic is coming from; it is also about improving your ecommerce sales with those potential customers.

 The more data you acquire, through various methods of testing or experimentation with your website, landing pages, or advertising, the better your approach will be.

 Let’s look back at our traffic channel example and another way that analytics can help you dig deeper into your data.

 Let’s say you capture 1000 pieces of traffic from all sources each month.